 Shinobi is an excellent (and very famous) arcade action game debuted in 1987 in the arcades by Sega.
 The game was converted to multiple home computer systems and video game consoles.
 The Nintendo NES version was developed in 1989.

 GRAPHICS / SOUND The ZX Spectrum conversion has nice visuals with detailed backgrounds and sprites plus some nice animation.
-Sonically, I was really pleased to experience the fact that the Shinobi on the Spectrum offers great sound.
-This conversion features great in-game tunes which are oddly missing from the C64 counterpart and though the sound effects might seem simplistic, the well composed tunes finally cover this drawback!
+But due to color clash, it's sometimes hard to avoid enemy fire, so you die instantly in most cases.
+As for the game's sound, I was really pleased with this.
+The ZX conversion features in-game tune which are oddly missing from the C64 counterpart and though the sound effects are simplistic, the well composed tunes balance this cons!

 Some videos belong to retroshowcase.com (indicated); others not